Asekome10/My-First-Data-Analysis-Repo/README.md

 -----
 # Data Exploration:
-.
-Imported the needed libraries
+Imported the needed libraries
-.
-Read in the Green taxi trip records dataset and converted it to a pandas dataframe .
-Checked the shape of the dataset, the data types of the columns, and if there are any missing values.
+Read in the Green taxi trip records dataset and converted it to a pandas dataframe Checked the shape of the dataset, the data types of the columns, and if there are any missing values.
-.
-Moved on to some basic descriptive statistics of the numerical columns using the describe() function.
+Moved on to some basic descriptive statistics of the numerical columns using the describe() function.

 ----